FlavScents AInsights Entry for Gamma-Decalactone (CAS: 706-14-9)

 8. Practical Insights for Formulators

-Gamma-decalactone is valued for its ability to impart a natural, juicy fruit character.
-It synergizes well with other fruity and floral notes, enhancing the overall complexity of a formulation.
-Common pitfalls include overuse, which can lead to an artificial or cloying aroma.
-It is often under-utilized in savory applications, where it can add a subtle sweetness and depth.
+Gamma-decalactone is valued for its ability to impart a natural, fruity aroma to both flavors and fragrances.
+It synergizes well with other fruity and creamy notes, enhancing the overall profile.
+Common pitfalls include overuse, which can lead to an overpowering or artificial scent.
+It is often under-used in complex formulations where its subtlety can enhance the overall character without dominating.

 Citation hooks: FlavScents; industry practice